 In a reaction to the advice, Google has stated its commitment to the GDPR and its intention to resolve the shortcomings.
 Until then, we advise educational institutions that are considering starting with Google Workspace to discontinue those plans until further notice, and educational institutions that have a good alternative available to use it.
 Educational institutions that wish to know what they can do themselves in the short term to improve security should also refer to the article on the Kennisnet website.

-- A full list of news items and FAQ can be found on this page.
+- A full list of news items can be found on this page.

 - DPIA on the use of Google G Suite (Enterprise) for Education (March 2021, pdf)